News & Commentary

 Jason Vazquez is a staff attorney at the International Brotherhood of Teamsters.
 He graduated from Harvard Law School in 2023.
 His writing on this blog reflects his personal views and should not be attributed to the IBT.

 In the latest on the “Starbucks unionization wildfire” blazing across the nation, Starbucks employees in Phoenix, Arizona, who initiated an organizing effort last month, recently alleged in a ULP charge that store management ran afoul of the NLRA by surveilling, disciplining, and discriminating against union supporters.
-As Kevin observed over the weekend, unionization drives have now been instituted in more than 100 Starbucks locations across the country.
+As Kevin observed over the weekend, unionization drives have now been launched in more than 100 Starbucks locations across the country.
 The coffee giant has responded by shelling out gobs of cash to antiunion law firms and repeatedly transgressing federal labor law.

 Enjoy OnLabor’s fresh takes on the day’s labor news, right in your inbox.